Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Method

 \subsection{Tracking, Query Propagation, and Refinement}

-To facilitate tracking, we propagate successfully decoded detection queries from the decoder forward to the next frame, following the established tracking-by-attention paradigm \cite{meinhardt2022TrackFormer,zeng2022MOTR}.
-These forwarded track queries are then used together with newly initialized detection as well as (non-temporal) semantic/\emph{stuff} queries as input to the decoder in this subsequent frame.
-Newly instantiated and successfully decoded detection queries introduce new tracks, while successfully decoded track queries continue old ones.
-To further improve tracking performance, we integrate the spatio-temporal refinement module of PF-Track~\cite{pang2023PFTrack} (\cref{fig:architecture}, \colorboxmark{Y2}), refining queries based on memory (past) and trajectory prediction (future).
-Predicted trajectories are also used to fill gaps for intermittently missed or low-confidence detections.
+To facilitate tracking, we propagate decoded detection queries across frames following the tracking-by-attention paradigm~\cite{meinhardt2022TrackFormer,zeng2022MOTR}.
+As in TrackOcc~\cite{chen2025trackocc}, we separate detection (\emph{thing}) and semantic (\emph{stuff}) queries, propagating only detection queries temporally while re-initializing semantic queries for each frame.
+The propagated queries, together with newly initialized detection and semantic queries, form the decoder input for the subsequent frame.
+New detections initialize tracks while propagated queries maintain existing ones.
+To further improve tracking performance, we adopt the spatio-temporal refinement module of PF-Track~\cite{pang2023PFTrack} (\cref{fig:architecture}, \colorboxmark{Y2}) without modification, refining queries based on memory (past) and trajectory prediction (future).
+Predicted trajectories are used to fill gaps for intermittently missed or low-confidence detections.